Corporate social responsibility and sustainability report

 - Formalise training of customer service for both new and experience employees

 The customer’s satisfaction is important of many reasons.
 Satisfied customers stay longer, returns when similar needs arise and are ambassadors for the company.
-SSGs goal is to be the preferred self-storage provider in Scandinavia.
-To adapt to different customers’ needs Self Storage Group offer both manned and unmanned facilities.
+The Group’s vision is to enable people to take care of their belongings and organise their lives by being the leading Scandinavian self-storage provider with safe, smart and accessible solutions.
+To adapt to different customers’ needs Self Storage Group offers both manned and unmanned facilities.
 In this way both customers wanting personal service and customers wanting a self-service can be served.

 - Continue the use of Trustpilot to measure customer satisfaction